emerald1010/from_attachments_to_seo/README.md

 ### Setup
+We used Ubuntu 19.01 for the development of this code, and a TITAN RTX GPU to train the model.

 The code runs in a Conda environment.
  1. You can download and install Anaconda from official sources (e.g., [link](https://www.anaconda.com/download)) and follow the official documentation.
  2. Once conda is installed, create an ad-hoc environment and install the necessary dependencies: `conda env create -f Code/environment.yaml`